ChronoLogic12/spaceman/README.md

 ## About the game

  Spaceman is a space themed variant of the popular pen and paper game "Hangman".
 Crack the code and guess the space themed word to gain access to the rocket before it leaves on its adventure without you.
 The word you need to guess is represented by a series of dashes, each representing a letter.
-Attempt to guess the word by selecting one letter at a time from the on screen keyboard.
+Attempt to guess the word by selecting one letter at a time from your keyboard or by clicking the keyboard on screen.
 Correct guesses will reveal the letter or letters within the word while incorrect guesses will bring the countdown to lift off closer to 0, whether you are ready or not.

  [Spaceman - Live site](https://chronologic12.github.io/spaceman/)